chris-bc/esp32-gravity/README.md

 * *Ch*: The wireless channel the station was last seen on.
 * *Last Seen*: How long ago the STA was last seen by Gravity.

+`view bt`
+Lists Bluetooth and Bluetooth Low-Energy devices discovered during scanning.
+The following information is provided for each device:
+* *ID*: The identifier to use when interacting with this device in Gravity For example, `select bt 13`.
+As asterisk (*) displayed before the ID indicates that the device has been selected.
+* *RSSI*: Received Signal Strength Indicator.
+Indicates the strength of the signal being received from the device, from -127dBm to 0dBm.
+* *Name*: The name of the device, if it has been obtained.
+* *BSSID*: The Bluetooth Device Address (BDA) of the device.
+* *Class*: The Class of Device advertised by the device.
+* *Scan Method*: The scan method by which the device was discovered.
+* *LastSeen*: How long ago the device was last seen by Gravity.

 If one or more stations or access points have been selected additional options can be used to filter your results based on the selected items.